tensorflow/tflite-micro/docs/python.md

 # Using Bazel

-We use Bazel as our defaul build system for both Python and C++ and the continuous integration system uses bazel to run the Python unit tests.
+We use Bazel as our default build system for Python and the continuous integration infrastrucutre only runs the Python unit tests via Bazel.

 When using Bazel + Python, all the environment setup is handled as part of the build.